Outreach and Activities

 Agnieszka Domańska on"Imbalances in the globalized world – causes, mechanisms and consequences” - Economic Policy responses in view of the theory April 12, 2018.
 AUC New Cairo.

-Activities
+Activities and News

 On the occasion of celebrating 50 years of hip hop, the CASAR American Studies Film club showed the PBS Foundation episode of: Fight the Power: How Hip Hop Changed the World'- The show is an incredible narrative of struggle, triumph and resistance that will be brought to life through the lens of an art form that has chronicled the emotions, experiences and expressions of Black and Brown communities: Hip Hop.
 In the aftermath of America's racial and political reckoning in 2020, the perspectives and stories shared in Hip Hop are key to understanding injustice in the U.S. over the last half-century.
 The featured foundation episode unleashed the factors that led to the birth of Hip Hop and its first socially conscious hit "The Message" by Grandmaster Flash and the Furious Five in 1982.